psychotherapy New York

 Yes.
 Psychotherapy is confidential and protected by law, with limited exceptions related to safety.
 Everything discussed in sessions remains private.

-Begin therapy with a private psychotherapist in Manhattan
+Begin individual therapy with a private psychotherapist in Manhattan